arteria/cmsplugin-contact-plus/README.md

 Do not forget to add ``'django.template.loaders.app_directories.Loader'`` to ``TEMPLATE_LOADERS`` in your settings.py.

-## TODO
+## TODO and planned features
 - Save send data to a NoSQL database (eg. MongoDB).
 - Trigger a signal when a message was send successfully
 - and track the current status in each message record for further interaction (new, in progress, closed).
-- Add dependencies to setup.py.
+- Add/Update dependencies to setup.py.
 - Widget support for each field.
-- Smart hidden fields, eg. storing Query parameter, ..
+- More smart hidden fields, eg. storing Query parameter, ..
+- Provide examples and real live case studies
+-

 ## Changelog
 ### development
 Please have a look at the latest commits for the work-in-progress-development version.

 ### 1.0.4